Gross Revenue vs Net Revenue: What SaaS Teams Should Report

 FAQ

-Gross revenue is the total amount you’ve billed customers before any deductions — refunds, discounts, chargebacks, or payment processing fees.
-It’s the raw top-line number.
+Gross revenue is the total amount you’ve billed customers before any deductions, refunds, discounts, chargebacks, or payment processing fees.
+Gross revenue is the raw top-line number, the figure Stripe shows as “total volume” before any reconciliation happens.

 What is the difference between gross revenue and net revenue?

 Gross revenue is total billings.
-Net revenue is gross revenue minus refunds, discounts, and sometimes transaction fees.
-Net revenue is the more accurate picture of what you actually received.
+Net revenue is the same figure minus refunds, discounts, and sometimes transaction fees.
+Net revenue is the more accurate picture of what you actually received and the version most investors expect when they ask about a SaaS company’s revenue.

-No. Revenue is what you bill customers (top of your P&L).
-Income (or net income) is what’s left after subtracting all expenses — salaries, hosting, tools, marketing, etc. Revenue minus costs = income.
+No. Gross revenue is what you bill customers (top of your P&L).
+Income (or net income) is what’s left after subtracting all expenses, salaries, hosting, tools, marketing, etc. The top line minus every cost line equals net income, and the two figures can differ by an order of magnitude in early-stage SaaS.

-For most SaaS businesses, yes — revenue and sales refer to the same thing: money received for subscriptions or services.
-In some accounting contexts, “sales” can refer only to product sales excluding service revenue.
+For most SaaS businesses, yes, gross revenue and sales refer to the same thing: money billed for subscriptions or services before any deductions.
+In some accounting contexts, “sales” can refer only to product sales excluding service revenue, but for a pure-SaaS P&L the two terms are interchangeable.

-Net revenue retention (NRR) is a different metric — it measures what percentage of your MRR from existing customers you retain over time, including expansions.
-Don’t confuse “net revenue” (an accounting term) with “net revenue retention” (a SaaS growth metric).
+Net revenue retention (NRR) is a different metric, it measures what percentage of your MRR from existing customers you retain over time, including expansions.
+Don’t confuse “net revenue” (an accounting term derived from gross revenue) with NRR (a SaaS growth metric expressed as a percentage).

 Net revenue is gross revenue minus refunds, chargebacks, discounts, and payment processing fees.
 It’s what actually hits your bank account.
-For SaaS founders, net revenue is the more honest number — it reflects real cash received after all the deductions that Stripe, failed payments, and customer refunds take out of your gross billings.
+For SaaS founders, net revenue is the more honest number because it reflects real cash received after all the deductions that Stripe, failed payments, and customer refunds take out.

 See Your Real Net Revenue